james-millner/james-millner/README.md

 - 🔭 I’m currently working at [10x Banking](https://www.10xbanking.com/)

-- 🌱 I’m currently setting up a new developement environment and going to start some tinkering soon!
+- 🌱 I’m currently tinkering with some Fitness based data.
+More coming soon!

 - 👨‍💻 All of my projects are available on my [website](https://jamesmillner.dev) and [here!](https://github.com/james-millner)